sohammandal/agentic-voice-assistant/docs/prompts.md

 * Aligns `top_k`, `max_results`, and `filters` with `state["plan"]`
 * Ensures at most one call to each tool per turn
-* Falls back to a deterministic plan based tool call if JSON parsing fails
+* Falls back to a deterministic, plan based tool call if JSON parsing fails

+Conflict handling is implemented in code, not in this prompt.
+The agent:

+* Builds light weight views of catalog and web items (sku, title, brand, price, url)
+* Matches items by overlapping brand or title text
+* Flags a conflict when the web price differs from the catalog price by:

+  * at least 0.50 currency units, and
+  * at least 10 percent relative difference
+* Stores a small list of conflicts in `state["price_conflicts"]` plus a log entry

 ---